-Go beyond posting to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder when recruiting graduates.
-Also target entry-level-specific boards such as Scouted, Zippia, and Entry Level Jobs that cater vocational content and advice to college students and recent grads.
+Don’t just post to your careers page and typical job boards like Monster, Indeed, ZipRecruiter, and CareerBuilder.
+Target entry-level-specific boards such as Scouted, College Recruiter, and Entry Level Jobs that cater vocational content and advice to college students and recent grads.

 Also, make use of your LinkedIn, Twitter, Instagram and Facebook accounts to get the word out.
-Having a strong social media presence helps ensure you’re reaching young people who might not be actively looking for their first job yet (and who aren’t on any job boards as a result), but who might be enticed to learn more.
+Having a strong social media presence helps ensure you’re reaching college seniors who might not be actively looking for their first job yet (and who aren’t on any job boards as a result), but who might be enticed to learn more.

 Don’t wait too long to advertise job openings

 Though new college graduates aren’t generally available to start working full-time until the summer after graduation, many of them start seriously hunting for their first “real job” during the fall semester before they graduate.
 Keep that in mind as you time your get-the-word-out campaign.

 Tips on Assessment and Hiring

-Attracting a good-sized candidate pool is step one.
-The next challenge is identifying those with the most potential as effectively and efficiently as possible, both in the application and in the interview process.
+Attracting great candidates is step one.
+The next challenge is identifying those with the most potential as effectively and efficiently as possible, both in the application and the interview process.
 Here are our tips for finding the cream of the crop.

-Lean hard on hiring assessments to gauge job fit and potential
+Lean hard on competency-based hiring assessments to gauge job fit and potential

-Pre-employment assessments are a consistently effective method for weeding out candidates who aren’t a good fit and graduating the rest to the next stage in the process.
-Assessments focused on objectively measuring whether candidates have the competencies most relevant to job success now—and the ability to learn quickly on the job—are especially valuable when the candidates in question don’t have a lot of work experience under their belts to measure them by.
+Pre-employment assessments are a consistently effective method for weeding out candidates who aren’t a good fit and graduating strong contenders to the next stage in the process.
+Assessments focused on objectively measuring whether candidates have the competencies most relevant to job success now—and the ability to learn quickly on the job—are especially valuable when the candidates in question don’t have a lot of work history under their belts.